At Willesborough Infant School all children are entitled to a free dinner.

 Free fruit and vegetables are offered to all of our children.

 Alongside this, the children also have their bottle of milk or water.

 This provides a nutritional boost and keeps children hydrated between breakfast and lunch, helping them to concentrate and learn.

 Snack Time at Willesborough Infant School is personal, interactive and purposeful.
 We give our children opportunities to socialise with their peers and develop their communication skills.
-As part of their snack time, children in KS1 have the opportunity to participate in playground games and even generate their own.
-In Foundation Stage the children have ample opportunities to play outside in child initiated sessions.
+As part of their snack time, children in year one and two have the opportunity to participate in playground games and even generate their own.
+In reception the children have ample opportunities to play outside in child initiated sessions.

 Lunch time clubs

 We offer a range of lunch time clubs that our children can choose to attend.